Amsterdam to Bruges

 From Holland's intriguing capital to Belgium's artistic gem, this bike and boat tour follows meandering rivers and canals from Amsterdam to Bruges.

-The elaborate and beautiful canal system we now enjoy was designed during this time, lined with the homes of wealthy merchants.
+The elaborate and beautiful canal system was designed during this time, lined with the homes of wealthy merchants.
 Today, flower-filled and enchanting, your bike and boat tour unfolds on these very same canals and on the Amstel and Vecht rivers, showcasing the Dutch and Flemish landscape.

 Highlights